pereznetworks/TD-Project8/README.md

       updated to latest for all other required gulp modules, I am using...
-        concat, sass, sourcemaps, rename, uglify, csso, gulp-useref these have fixed gulp.util vulnerabilities
+        del, concat, sass, sourcemaps, rename, uglify, csso these have fixed gulp.util vulnerabilities
            or have stopped using it
             in their latest version

-      will be using gulp.connect to run a live-reload server have switched task functions in gulpfile.js to gulp 4 syntax
+      using gulp.connect to run a live-reload server have switched task functions in gulpfile.js to gulp 4 syntax

 # DOING:

-    migrating to gulp v4
-      switching to series and parallel for build and watch tasks and finish switch to gulp v4 syntax
+      instead of merging with current master branch make this branch 'next version'

 # TODO:

       update gulp assets task
         compress images and font files for production

       review/verify what is needed for 'meets expectations' and 'exceeds'

 # DONE: